How do you ensure schedule reliability?

 How do you go about ensuring the schedule is both contractually compliant and reliable?

 A general starting point to verify schedule reliability is to use the contract specifications.
-Contract specifications are basically like a rulebook.
-Each project is going to have detailed provisions; a portion of that, usually five to fifteen pages, are specific to the schedule and that is the rulebook.
+Contract specifications are basically like a rule book.
+Each project is going to have detailed provisions; usually five to fifteen pages are specific to the schedule and that is the rule book.
 The contractor is obligated to meet those criteria and the specifications.
-If the specs are bad or too lean, not stringent enough, you’re probably not going to get a very reliable schedule.
+If the specs are bad or too lean, or not stringent enough, you’re probably not going to get a very reliable schedule.